top of page

 It is impossible to overstate the far reaching importance of the criminal justice and prison system.
 Prisons are the ultimate backstop and grounding of all law and order, throughout every part of society, and as such are an essential component of any civilised society.
 Without a fully effective system of prison and rehabilitation, there is no effective means of discipline in the criminal justice system, and ultimately therefore, in all of society; the result of which is crime, violence, and suffering for everyone.

-We do not believe in punishment, by this we mean inflicting pain or hardship on criminals in response to their committing of crimes.
-Punishing criminals in this way will never address the root causes of crime, it is liable to further disturb or anger, what are already highly vulnerable people, and will therefore propagate or increase the chances of reoffending.
-What we do believe in is a fully functional and constructive response to crime, this means holding criminals accountable for all of their actions, ensuring that they pay for all the costs of their crimes, protecting the public (and other prisoners/officers) from violent criminals, and fully rehabilitating them.
+We do believe in full authority in prisons, but we do not believe in punishment, by this we mean inflicting pain or hardship on criminals in response to their committing of crimes.
+Punishing criminals in this way will never address the root causes of crime, it is liable to further disturb or anger, what are already highly vulnerable people, and will therefore may increase the chances of reoffending.
+What we do believe in is a fully functional and constructive response to crime, this means holding criminals accountable for all of their actions, ensuring that they pay for all the costs of their crimes, protecting the public (and other prisoners/officers) from violence, and fully rehabilitating them.

 We believe all criminals are human beings that are equal to everyone else.
-We do not believe criminals are bad people, we believe they have experienced trauma and neglect in their childhood that ultimately has lead to their offending, just as any of us could be lead into crime if we experienced trauma in our up brining.
+We do not believe criminals are fundamentally flawed or bad people, we believe they have experienced trauma and neglect in their childhood that ultimately has lead to their offending.
+As such any of us is as likely to be a criminal if we had traumatic childhood experiences, as criminals are.
+This is a crucial understanding if we are to resolve the issue of crime and rehabilitate prisoners.
 This being said, we do not believe criminals are victims, they have to be responsible, and be held accountable, just like everyone else.

 Current unresolved issues.